What Is Degrowth? How It Will Easily Change The World For The Better

 Agent Smith -The Matrix

-Ironically there is an almost equal portion of society that asks the question, “What Problem?”.
+Ironically, there is an almost equal portion of society that asks the question, “What Problem?”.

 What Is Degrowth?

-Supporters of Degrowth advocate for a society that prioritizes social and ecological well-being over evergrowing, production, consumption, and corporate profits.
+Supporters of Degrowth advocate for a society that prioritizes social and ecological well-being over ever-growing production, consumption, and corporate profits.

 The Degrowth Movement was formed in 2008 following the first official Degrowth conference in Paris.